f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 ![ADS-B Demodulator plugin GUI](../../../doc/img/ADSBDemod_plugin.png)

-The ADS-B plugin can send aicraft for display on the [Map Feature](../../feature/map/readme.md) alongside objects from other plugins and in 3D.
+The ADS-B plugin can send aircraft for display on the [Map Feature](../../feature/map/readme.md) alongside objects from other plugins and in 3D.

 ![ADS-B on 3D Map](../../../doc/img/ADSBDemod_plugin_map_3d.png)